pingswept/me30-website/content/notes/motors.md

 Imagine you’re designing a helicopter rescue hoist, which lifts survivors from emergency situations by reeling in a basket attached to a cable.
 A motor-driven winch winds a cable around a spool on board the helicopter.
 How much motor power is needed here?

-**Torque:** You’d probably want to make sure the rescue hoist can support at least 1000 lbs.
+**Torque:** You’d probably want to make sure the rescue hoist can lift at least 1000 lbs.
 If the cable tension is 1000 lbs, and the cable spool has a 1-foot radius, the motor torque would need to be 1000 lbs-ft, or 1355 N-m.

 **Speed:** Hoists in industrial warehouses typically lift loads at 10 to 25 ft/min, but in an emergency situation, like a wildfire, a faster lift could be necessary.
 Let’s aim for the capability to lift the survivors at 60 ft/min.
 That's clearing the height of a 6-story building in one minute.

 What rotational velocity is needed for the spool to lift the cable at a rate of 60 ft/min?

-The cable will be wound around the spool at a rate roughlty equal to the (spool circumference) x (rotational velocity).
+The cable will be wound around the spool at a rate roughly equal to the (spool circumference) x (rotational velocity).

 Rotational velocity = (lifting rate) / (spool circumference) = 60 ft/min / (2pi ft/rev) = 9.55 rpm, or 1 rad/sec